 Capacity: 60,370

-Estadio de la UNSA is a multi-purpose stadium, capable of hosting athletic events as well as footballing ones.
-It was built by the University of San Agustin and was mostly financed by a lottery fund-raiser held by the university.
-With a capacity of just over 60,000, it is the second-largest football stadium in the whole of Peru.
+The Estadio de la UNSA is a multi-purpose stadium designed to host both athletic events and football matches.
+It was constructed by the University of San Agustin and primarily financed through a fundraiser organised by the university's lottery.
+With a seating capacity of just over 60,000, it is the second-largest football stadium in Peru.

 It has played an important role in South American football, hosting the first four group-stage matches in Group C of the 2004 Copa America, as well as the final of the 2003 Sudamericana final between Peruvian side Cienciano and River Plate.
 Partially as a result of the intimidating atmosphere conjured up inside the stadium on that day, local side Cienciano secured an unlikely 1-0 victory.